The Cheeky Monkey Media Blog

-Scalablity can be a huge concern for any site that has more then one author.
-Having a user hierarchy becomes really important, for instance think about having authors, editor and publishers on your site.
+Scalability can be a huge concern for any site that has more than one author.
+Having a user hierarchy becomes really important, for instance, think about having authors, editors, and publishers on your site.
 Without a system in place to handle this type of structure, your website would quickly become a nightmare to manage.

 This is where the real power of using a CMS comes into play.
-If you choose to use a popular one, like Drupal, Wordpress or Joomla, you will also be able to make use of the great add-ons.
+If you choose to use a popular one, like Drupal, WordPress, or Joomla, you will also be able to make use of the great add-ons.
 What can you do with an add-on?
-Well how about add a store to your site?
+Well, how about adding a store to your site?
 Or a forum?
 Or how about a simple ad management software?
-Really the sky is the limit for some of these, Wordpress in particular has an absolute plethora of add-ons, and here is the great thing… most of them are free.
+Really the sky is the limit for some of these, WordPress, in particular, has an absolute plethora of add-ons, and here is the great thing… most of them are free.

 I would think that having a website that is actually up and running is an important feature for any business.
-By using a CMS you have a much better chance of using the latest technology that is designed and developed to run the fastest and on the most devices.
-This may not seem as obvious, but web sites can get out of date rather quickly.
-This may not seem like such a big deal to you, but what if I told you that not only does an out-dated system present a security risk, but it can also negatively effect your search engine rankings.
+By using a CMS you have a much better chance of using the latest technology that is designed and developed to run the fastest and on most devices.
+This may not seem as obvious, but websites can get out of date rather quickly.
+This may not seem like such a big deal to you, but what if I told you that not only does an outdated system present a security risk, but it can also negatively affect your search engine rankings?
 That is why you will find that any good Content Management System will constantly be being worked on by professional developers to make sure that it is using the latest technology.